Correlation heatmaps can be made easily using the

 It’s also possible to draw mixed layouts by providing two values to

-.
+layout and mode.
 See the mixed layouts article for more details.

 P-values

-adds support for correlation p-values which
+ggcorrhm() adds support for correlation p-values which

-can be calculated by setting the p_values
+can be calculated by setting the p_values argument to

-.
+TRUE.
 The values can be adjusted for multiple testing by

 passing a string specifying the adjustment method to the

-argument.
-If the correlation matrix is symmetric,
+p_adjust argument.
+If the correlation matrix is square, the

-matrix are set to 0 as the correlations are always 1.
+to 0 as the correlations are always 1.

 By default, cells are marked with asterisks if p_values

-argument controls
+is TRUE.
+The p_thresholds argument controls

-must be NULL (for no
+the p-value thresholds. p_thresholds must be NULL (for no

 thresholds or symbols) or a named numeric vector where the values